 This is not only true for the real estate industry.

-If you are just starting out with your real estate business, you are confronted with many unknowns.
+If you are just starting your real estate business, you are confronted with many unknowns.

-And one large piece of the unknowns is that you don’t know what’s working.
+And one large piece of the unknown is that you don’t know what’s working.

-You might have heard from different real estate influencers and gurus that this and that marketing method brings good results, but you usually don’t know if this is also the case for your business or your individual situation.
+You might have heard from different real estate influencers and gurus that this and that marketing method brings good results.
+Still, you usually don’t know if this is also the case for your business or your individual situation.

 So, if you don’t know what’s working for you, you can’t think of growing just yet.

-I’m kind of a gym junkie and I can give you an analogy from there.
+I’m a gym junkie and can give you an analogy from there.

-It took me several years to test different methods, read up on science based training methods, modifying the nutrition, etc. to find out what is working for me to grow some muscle.
+It took me several years to test different methods, read up on science-based training methods, modify the nutrition, etc., to find out what works for me to grow some muscle.

-You read in different publications and books what different people are doing and very often you can wrongly assume that what’s working for these people will work for you.
+You read what different people are doing in different publications and books, and you can often wrongly assume that what’s working for these people will work for you.

 But unfortunately, it’s not the case for the most part.